Empowering our clients to make the most out of their data

 (ii) consolidating all of TechnoServe’s historic data from coffee farmers into a master database to generate new insights about agronomy practices across countries and over time.

-Future efforts will focus on testing new approaches together with TechnoServe to ensure that research and data increasingly feed in to operations.
+We continue to test new approaches together with TechnoServe to ensure that research and data increasingly feed in to operations.